 Heat Seek staff and volunteers install the temperature sensors at the beginning of heat season (Oct 1 - May 31), and they remain in place throughout the winter.
 The temperature sensors monitor the temperature by taking a reading once per hour.
-Readings are transmitted via 3G internet to our web app, where they are recorded in the tenant’s account.
+Readings are transmitted via wifi or 2G cellular data to our web app, where they are recorded in the tenant’s account.
 The web app incorporates the outdoor temperature, the time of day, and time of year in order to identify whether or not a building is in violation of NYC housing code.
 Tenants and their advocates can access our web app at any time to view their readings and can download heat logs for use in tenant-landlord negotiations and/or housing court.

 Our web-connected temperature sensors—essentially a thermometer connected to the internet—provide an affordable, reliable, and easy-to-use method of collecting, storing, and analyzing temperature data from a single apartment, many apartments, or even a portfolio of buildings throughout the city.
 We automate the entire process to provide tenants with the objective data they need to get their heat restored.

 Last winter, the city received over 200,000 heat-related complaints from 37,000 unique buildings, concentrated in lower-income neighborhoods throughout Upper Manhattan, the Bronx, and Brooklyn.
-We prioritize the neighborhoods that need it the most, working with our on the ground partners to reach tenants most at risk in the communities below.
+We prioritize the neighborhoods that need it the most, working with our on-the-ground partners to reach tenants most at risk in the communities below.
 See where we worked last year.

 data in action